 The majority of all minor motoring convictions will remain clearly visible to the DVLA for a period of three years from either when the offence took place or from the date of conviction.

 The more serious motoring convictions such as drinking and driving charges (DR10) will remain active for a much longer time and can be on your record up to eleven years.

 Totting up the penalty points

-When a driver attains 12 penalty points their license is suspended for six months or more.
-Once the ban is over, the fact that your driving license was suspended will remain on your record for up to four years.
+When a driver attains 12 penalties their licence is suspended for six months or more.
+Once the ban is over, the fact that your driving licence was suspended will remain on your record for up to four years.

 Make sure you always tell your broker about all convictions